MarioLFB/P2CodeInstitute/README.md

 - Quiz: Questions and Answers
 The user indeed has the main experience, which is the Interactive Quiz.
 The question is displayed, followed by 4 answer options for the user to choose from.
-- User stories covered: 5
+- User stories covered: 5 and 12
 <details><summary>Quiz</summary>
 <img src="docs\features\quiz.png">
 </details>